whosmatt/uvmod/README.md

 ## Introduction

-Web-based client-side Quansheng firmware patcher written in Javascript and HTML using [Bootstrap 4.6.0](https://getbootstrap.com/docs/4.6/getting-started/introduction/), jQuery and parts of the [SB Admin 2 Theme](https://startbootstrap.com/theme/sb-admin-2).
+Web-based client-side Quansheng firmware patcher and Web Serial flasher written in Javascript and HTML using [Bootstrap 4.6.0](https://getbootstrap.com/docs/4.6/getting-started/introduction/), jQuery and parts of the [SB Admin 2 Theme](https://startbootstrap.com/theme/sb-admin-2).
 It is based on the discoveries by the many contributors in the [uvmod-kitchen](https://github.com/amnemonic/Quansheng_UV-K5_Firmware/tree/main/uvmod_kitchen) and implements the same functionality in a modular and flexible javascript structure.

 Visitors can generate a patched firmware image by selecting the desired patches.
 Patches modify the firmware on a binary level and can accept user input to customize variables.
 A custom base image can be supplied to allow support for mods that are compiled and linked directly into the firmware.
+The generated firmware can be flashed directly to the radio with supported browsers, no external software is needed.

 ## Mod development